 Reading Circle Book Group

-This month is My Sister’s Keeper by Jodi Picoult.
+This month’s selection is Crime and Punishment.
 Copies available at the library.
-Note: the book group meets on Tuesdays from June-August to allow members to attend the Summer Authors series Wednesday evenings.
+Note: the book group meets on Tuesdays from June-August to allow members to attend the Summer Authors series on Wednesday evenings.

 Friends of the Library